thegeek-sys/Vault/Class/Multicore/CUDA - Compute Unified Device Architecture.md

 ### Context switching
 Usually a SM has more resident blocks/warps than what it is able to concurrently run and each SM can switch seamlessly between warps.
 In fact each thread has its own private execution context that is maintained on-chip (i.e. context switch comes for free)

 When an instruction to be executed by a warp need to wait for the result of a previously initiated long-latency operation, the warp is not selected for execution (e.g. memory read, long latency floating-point operations).

-This mechanism of filling the latency time of operations with work from other threads often called “latency tolerance” or “latency hiding”
+This mechanism of filling the latency time of operations with work from other threads often called **latency tolerance** or *latency hiding*

 Given a sufficient number of warps, the hardware will likely find a warp to execute at any point in time, thus making full use of the execution hardware in spite of these long latency operations